aws-samples/nft-access-control-lambda-authorizer/README.md

 ## Building NFT Metadata Access Control with Ethereum signatures and AWS Lambda Authorizers

-This repository contains sample code to deploy ERC-721 smart contracts on the Ethereum blockchain network using Amazon Managed Blockchain as a geth node.
-It provides a reference architecture for deploying a contract, minting NFT tokens and querying token owners using serverless components
+This repository contains sample code to authorize requests to NFT metadata based on Ethereum signing capabilities and the use of Lambda authorizers.
+It provides a reference architecture and uses AWS SAM to provision the relevant resources in order to deploy ERC-721 smart contract as well as mint, and sign messages to access the underline metadata.
+By using this solution we can ensure that only authorized users (e.g. NFT owner) can read the NFT contents.

 The repo is structured as follows: